Canadian-Orange-Party/CNG/README.md

 Public repository for the Canadian National Guard

 Politics have failed the people of Canada.
 The problem cannot be fixed from the system that benefits from it.
-WE THE PEOPLE must reclaim our power
+WE THE PEOPLE must reclaim our power.

+The government only has power because WE allow it.
+Our rights do not come from the government, we are born with them.
+Government exists to protect those rights, not to control us.

+If the government stops protecting our rights and instead abuses them, WE THE PEOPLE have the right and duty to change it.

+3 pillar mandate:

 Educate | Protect | Advocate